 INTRODUCTION

-Pearl millet [Pennisetum glaucum (L.) R. Br.] is a climate-resilient, rainfed, nutritious cereal crop grown widely over 30 million ha and is a staple food of more than 90 million people.
+Pearl millet [Pennisetum glaucum (L.) R. Br.] is a climate-resilient, rainfed, nutritious cereal crop, grown widely over 30 million ha and is a staple food of more than 90 million people.
 Majority of the crop is grown in Africa (>18 million ha) and Asia (>10million ha) accounting for around half of the global millet production with 60% cultivation area in Africa and 35% in Asia [1].
 It is being cultivated over thousands of years and has always been a part of the traditional farming system.
 It is highly rich in several nutrients in comparison to other cereals and is being consumed by humans due to its more nutritive value.
 It has huge yield potential and also used as both feed and fodder for livestock.
 It is a drought tolerant, highly photosynthetic efficient crop with high dry matter production capacity and can even sustain on less fertile soils having poor water and nutrient holding capacity.
 Due to these features, it can prove very useful for farmers under changing climatic scenario [2].
 It is highly rich in several nutrients with high levels of energy and protein and a more balanced amino acid profile [3-5].
 Recognizing its value, Government of India declared Year 2018 as the ‘‘National Year of Millets” and FAO Committee on Agriculture (COAG) forum declared Year 2023 as “International Year of Millets”.
 It has considerable amount of genetic diversity owing to its abundant distribution all over the world and higher adaptability towards harsh environments, cross pollination mechanism and protogynous flowering [6].
 Though pearl millet has a very proficient energy production system but its genetic improvement needs more attention to enhance its productivity like other major cereals.
 Inadequate accessibility and genetic improvement of improved hybrids and varieties besides agronomic and socioeconomic production constraints are among some of the reasons for its less productivity [7-8].
 Genetic diversity assessment and identification of superior genotypes are the major targets of any crop improvement programme.
 Numerous studies have been carried out in different crops to estimate genetic diversity for enhancing the genetic base of parental lines in order to develop superior cultivars [9-14].
 Accessibility, evaluation and utilization of genetic diversity are very useful and have been used in pearl millet also for developing new cultivars and heterotic groups.
 Pearl millet cultivars have been bred from a narrow gene pool and as a result, there is a high need to study genetic diversity of pearl millet germplasm in order to strengthen the different breeding programs which in turn will be highly useful to conserve genetic resources, develop and improve pearl millet hybrids and varieties and speed up genetic enhancement of pearl millet for its different agronomical and nutritional traits.
 Hybrid breeding is a very effective strategy and has played a crucial role in pearl millet improvement [7].
 Several superior, climate-smart and improved pearl millet cultivars have been developed using innovative breeding strategies to enhance its productivity [15].